ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/elasticsearch/Kinesis-Elasticsearch-Sink-Setup.md

 ## Configuring Elasticsearch

+### Getting started

+First off, install and set up Elasticsearch.
+For more information check out the [definitive guide][definitive-guide].

 ### Raising the file limit

 Elasticsearch keeps a lot of files open simultaneously so you will need to increase the maximum number of files a user can have open.
 To do this: